-What adding on, digging down or building out can do for your house if you live in Metro Vancouver.
+What adding on, digging down or a second-level could do for your house if you live in Metro Vancouver.

 Do you feel like your home is bursting at the seams?
 No playroom, no guest bedroom, no room for everyone to go to their own room?
 If you’ve already made the best use of what you already have, it might be time to dig down, go up or build out.
 If an addition makes sense with your home’s structure and site, building out, rather than up or down, can be more affordable.
 But there’s still plenty to think about before getting started.
 When you’re adding space to your home, there are usually three options: down, out or up.
 Knowing which is right for you means weighing a number considerations — from cost and design, to function and feasibility.

-Main-level additions are often the simplest, structurally.
+Main-level additions are often the simplest structurally.
 They can be built to code without having to retrofit much of the existing home or its foundation, which often require structural retrofitting down to the foundation, removing siding and disturbing interior walls.
-The only trick with main-level additions is connecting the new foundation to the old one if the original foundation is made from brick or another unreinforced masonry material.
-But it’s still far simpler than having to completely replace the foundation to build up.
+The trick with main-level additions is connecting the new foundation to the old one if the original foundation is made from brick or another masonry material.
+It could be far simpler than having to completely replace the foundation to build up.

-There’s a valuable bonus to building out rather than up or down.
-Often the groundwork, concrete and framing for the addition can be under way for at least two weeks before the construction moves into your existing home.
-That buys you more time to pack up and prepare for the rest of the project.
-If the scope of work is limited to the addition, this also means you can usually keep the balance of your home furnished and functional, meaning you won’t have to pay for a temporary move.
+There’s a valuable bonus to building-out rather than up or down.
+Often the groundwork, concrete and framing for the addition can be under way for at least two weeks before construction interrupts your existing living space.
+If the scope of work is limited to the addition itself, you won’t have to pay for a temporary move into a rental space.

-Home additions are one of the many ways you can transform your current residence into the dream home you always wanted.
-Whether you need more space, an extra room for a family member or want to update your master bathroom, homeowners should never overlook a home addition.
-If you are serious about building an addition to your home, give us a call 604.430.9900 or feel free to fill out our online form for a complimentary consultation.
+If you need more room and moving is not your foremost option, home additions are one of the many ways you can transform your current residence into the dream home you always wanted.
+If you are serious about building an addition to your home — or just mildly curious, give us a call 604.430.9900.
+We are experts in complex renovations and home additions.
+Alternatively, fill out our online form for a complimentary consultation.